dotnet/docs/docs/ai/conceptual/how-genai-and-llms-work.md

 ### Image generation

 Some generative AI applications can produce image outputs from natural language inputs.
-Depending on the application and its model(s), users may be able to specify:
+Depending on the application and its models, users might be able to specify:

 - The people or things to appear the image
 - The artistic style to create the image in